Step One - IOS Device Problem Description

 IOS Device Forensic Report Checklist

-This document provides guidance for collecting evidence in a forensically sound manner from devices running Cisco IOS Software that are suspected of having been compromised or tampered with.
+This document provides guidance for collecting forensic evidence from devices running Cisco IOS Software that are suspected of having been compromised or tampered with.
 The document outlines a number of commands that can be run to gather evidence for an investigation, along with the respective output that should be collected upon running these commands.
-This document also provides information on how to perform integrity checks on a device’s IOS Software images, how to collect a core file/memory dump from a device running Cisco IOS Software, and how to check to see if a ROMMON upgrade has been applied.
+This document also provides information on how to perform integrity checks on a devices IOS Software images, how to collect a core file/memory dump from a device running Cisco IOS Software, and how to check to see if a ROMMON upgrade has been applied.

 IMPORTANT: It is extrememly important when triaging a network device for compromise or tampering that it is not rebooted.
 Rebooting a device during an initial assessment will irrecoverably lose all volatile information contained within the device (e.g., RAM contents, arp and routing tables, NAT translations, ACL hit and drop counts, etc.).